GIF and sticker platform Emogi gets $12.6M as the battle of GIF startups continues to heat up

 So, in total, this is a very hot space, and potentially for good reason.
 As messenger services — iMessage or otherwise — become the dominant form of communication, users are looking for ways to compress more and more information into a small amount of space.
 Whether that’s stickers on LINE or animoji for iMessage, there’s a clear hole for companies to find some new or creative way to help users send over what amounts to some snippet of emotion baked into a clip of their favorite game, movie, or huge moment in a basketball game.

-“We were looking at the behavior of consumers [in our previous app and] we realized they weren’t even reading the content,” co-founder Travis Montaque said.
+“We were looking at the behavior of consumers [in our previous app and] we realized they weren’t even reading the content,” founder Travis Montaque said.
 “They were literally reacting with emoji, and that’s it.
 That behavior was interesting to us.
 At the time it was me, a team of several engineers and data scientists, and we decided this way of expressing yourself could increase engagement.
 We decided we should take a look at how the environment is treating these types of formats, and that caused us to transition the business to being Emogi, working with lead investors to provide richer content experiences across their apps — whether that’s in the camera or the keyboard.”

 Partners integrate Emogi’s SDK into their keyboards, which then sends information about the user’s context — like typing or other attributes — to figure out the best GIFs to show and drop a model onto the phone.
 Montaque, however, stressed that delivers the model to a user’s keyboard and does analysis on the device without sending any info back to its servers about the user’s conversations.
 Amid the massive privacy-related snafu Facebook faces, it does seem like many of these communications companies are tuning their tone to emphasize that.
 That information includes views, shares, and other kinds of information about what type of content users engage with as a means to understand what content to deprecate over time.